 ~ FEATURED EVENT ~

-The grounds are open to the public, dawn-to-dusk (free.)
-Mask & Socially Distance Required.
-Please refer to the NJ Governor Executive orders for COVID-19 advisory on park use.
-The historic buildings are currently closed except for events we can open to the extent possible.
+We open the historic buildings for events to the extent possible.
 We do charge for events, 100% goes to our mission.
 Please visit our event page for the latest and greatest info.

 New Bridge served as a battleground, fort, encampment ground, military headquarters, and intelligence-gathering post in every year of the American Revolution.
 The Steuben House, a state historic site, is the only extant building remaining from the 1776 Retreat through Bergen County, the Retreat to Victory.
 The house was Washington's HQ while 14,000 soldiers camped nearby for 2 weeks in 1780.
 The State of New Jersey invited the Bergen County Historical Society to make its HQ here in 1939.